hetarth07/image-classification-using-cnn/README.md

+Name: Hetarth Panchal

+Company: CODTECH IT SOLUTIONS

+ID: CT12WOKW

+Domain: Machine Learning

+Duration: January to April 2025

+Mentor: Neela Santhosh

-# Image Classification using Convolutional Neural Networks
-This project aims to classify the images in the given dataset as cats or dogs using convolutional neural networks(CNN)
+Project Title: Image Classification using Convolutional Neural Networks This project aims to classify the images in the given dataset as cats or dogs using convolutional neural networks(CNN)

 ### Approach and pipeline: